vladshcherbin/meteor-user-permissions/react/readme.md

 ### React mixin

-There is a mixin with functions in the React package, that you can use:
+There is a mixin with functions, that you can use:

 ```js
 Component = React.createClass({